 To really get a feel for everyday Egyptian life, embark on a hiking adventure in the mountains and valleys of Sinai or enjoy a night with the local Bedouin tribes.
 Promising a night of fascination and insight, this is one of the most popular Egypt attractions.

-Egypt's beaches are soaked with crystal clear Mediterranean waters.
+With our cheap holidays to Egypt, you can explore the crystal clear Mediterranean waters of Egypt's beaches.
 Always warm and alluring, the beaches of Egypt have to be experienced to be believed.

 El Gouna is just a few hours from downtown Cairo and is a much-needed breath of fresh air.
 The beach resort is paradise and a world away from the hustle and nonstop buzz of the country's capital.
 You will also find great water sports like canoeing and snorkelling at El Gouna.